 Now it is probably hard for you to imagine how you can heal from an affair and move forward.
 But you can, in a safe, structured setting.

 We'll help you to figure out what to focus on and what to let go of.
 We'll support both of you in handling seemingly trivial incidents that suddenly trigger World War III fights.

 The work requires careful, deliberate steps with the goal of rebuilding the marriage and restoring trust and peace in your home once again.
 You'll learn how to open up to intimacy, tune into each other, and re-build a feeling of teamwork once again.

 I've spent my professional years helping troubled relationships heal from affairs and repair their marriages.
-I've also hired the most highly trained professionals to work with you across the country and the world.
+I've also hired the most highly trained professionals to work with you across the USA or the world.

 Dealing with an extramarital affair is a delicate matter.
 And much of the hurt caused by an affair happens AFTER the affair is revealed.
 Know what steps to take to minimize the damage.